CloudLabsAI-Azure/CAF-Secure-Methodology/03-secure-infrastructure-with-azure-firewall-premium.md

      ![](images/connect-1.png)

-1. On the Bastion page, follow the below-mentioned instructions to connect to the Virtual Machine using Bastion:
+1. On the Bastion page, follow the instructions below to connect to the Virtual Machine using Bastion:

     - **Authentication Type**: Select **VM Password (1)** from the drop-down
     - **Username**: Enter **demouser (2)**